 - Have clear motivation for a career in Occupational Therapy, and have made a reasoned career choice

 - Be able to articulate clearly why they are interested in a career in Occupational Therapy

-All offers are subject to satisfactory Health Clearance and Enhanced Disclosure and Barring Service.
+All offers are subject to satisfactory Health Clearance, including fitness to undertake placement, and Enhanced Disclosure and Barring Service.
 Students will also be required to sign a Code of Conduct and Fitness to Practice disclosure on commencement of the course.

 No offers will be made without Interview.
 Meeting the minimum entry requirements does not guarantee an interview, or a place on the course.